uLky2/3005/README.md

 # 3005
-Repository to store code from GIS 3005
+This is a repository for python code for GIS 3005